 Skip navigation

-How is the sales tax calculated?
+How is sales tax calculated?

 Example:

-A craftsman repairs the entrance door of a retail store.
-He agrees a price of €500 net with the owner.
+A tradesman repairs the front door of a retail store.
+He agrees a net price of € 500 with the owner.

-The repair is subject to VAT.
-The assessment basis for the tax calculation is € 500.
-The sales tax amounts to 95 € (19 % of 500 €).
+The repair work carried out is subject to VAT.
+The basis of assessment for the tax calculation is €500.
+The VAT amounts to € 95 (19% of € 500).

 Example:

-A bookstore sells a paperback book (reduced tax rate of 7 %) at a price of € 10.70.
-The sales tax included in the price is € 95.
-The sales tax included in this amount is calculated by subtracting it from the gross price (7/107 of € 10.70) and amounts to € 0.70.
+A bookshop sells a paperback book (reduced tax rate of 7%) at a price of € 10.70.
+This includes VAT.
+The VAT included is calculated by subtracting it from the gross price (7/107 of €10.70) and amounts to €0.70

 This page uses cookies.
 You can find out more information about the General Data Protection Regulation under Data protection.